Internet Wireless Controllers at TSP

 Bluetooth devices operate in the same frequencies and may cause interference to users connecting with our network.

-- SkyFi Wireless Telescope Controller (Wi-Fi), (see exception for client configuration)
+- SkyFi Wireless Telescope Controller (Wi-Fi)

-- Orion StarSeek Wi-Fi Module, (see exception for client configuration)
+- Orion StarSeek Wi-Fi Module

 - Meade Wireless Autostar II Computer Controller (bluetooth)